future-architect/vuls/README.md

 [Remote Scan](https://vuls.io/docs/en/architecture-remote-scan.html)

-- User is required to only setup one machine that is connected to other target servers via SSH
+- User is required to only set up one machine that is connected to other target servers via SSH

 [Local Scan](https://vuls.io/docs/en/architecture-local-scan.html)